Model scrubbed up well... (Print 2284121)

 We're not sure what the strategically placed brick was for (In case of model shortage, break window), and, perhaps, we'd best not ask!

 Now, try as I may, I can't recall many ladies' fashion shops in the square, but the poster, a wee bit further along, might offer a clue.
-It seems to be advertising the Milton Colosseum, at Cowcaddens, a former music hall which later became a department store.
-Perhaps this was a city centre 'come on' to get shoppers to walk up to the main store?
+It seems to be advertising the Milton House, at Cowcaddens, a former music hall which later became part of the Dallas's department store.
+Perhaps this window display was a city centre 'come on' to get shoppers to walk up to the main store?

 Please note that framed prints are only available for pick up from The Herald offices: 200 Renfield Street, Glasgow G2 3QB.